IBM/varnish-operator/docs/vcl-configuration.md

 # VCL files configuration

 Varnish VCL files are stored in a ConfigMap.
 Each entry in the ConfigMap corresponds to a file with VCL configuration.

+Modifications to VCL files in the ConfigMap are automatically applied to Varnish pods.
+This is handled by doing a VCL reload that does not restart the Varnish process.
+So the existing cache will not be lost.

 There are 2 fields relevant to configuring the `VarnishCluster` for VCL code, in `.spec.vcl` object: